 - At your breakfast, invite the service team to sign the Customer Service Week Pledge.

 - Give each person signing the pledge a Logo Pin as a reminder of their commitment to customer satisfaction.

 - Recognize the individuals and groups that support your department.
 Present them with Certificates of Appreciation and include them in your activities.

 - Thank your customers and remind them of your commitment to customer service with personally signed Thank-You Cards.
 Make your Thank-You Cards more meaningful by enclosing a copy of your mission statement or a photograph of your service team.

 - Answer your phones, Thank you for calling during Customer Service Week.
 How may I help you?
-Be prepared to explain the week and how it supports your mission of service excellence.
+Be prepared to explain the week and how it supports your service mission.